ghxartya/orap-form/README.md

 # Orap form

-### This project is a test assignment as well as a front-end application built on Next.js + TailwindCSS.
+### This project is a test assignment as well as a front-end application built on Next.js + Tailwind CSS.

 ## Project Structure Overview